 While this minor and most of these courses are not required for medical school or any other health care graduate program, students will find that the minor should strengthen their application for those programs.
 Taking courses from the listed selections will expose the student to problems and approaches to health care issues that would not be addressed in the normal course of study followed for these professions.
 It will also elevate the student's awareness of, and appreciation for, the myriad issues surrounding health care practice and delivery.
 This will prepare the student to think and talk about the health-related issues of today in a far more sophisticated and well-rounded way, hopefully contributing to the student's success and impact in the field.

 Medical Humanities Advisory Committee

 Oversight of the minor is directed by the Medical Humanities Advisory Committee composed of the following faculty and staff:

-- Dr. Chris Osmond (Department of Leadership and Educational Studies; Director of the Minor in Medical Humanities)
+- Dr. Marc Kissel (Department of Anthropology; Director of the Minor in Medical Humanities)

 - Dr. Ted Zerucha (Department of Biology and Health Profession Advisor in the Honors College)

 - Dr. Jennifer Gray (Department of Communication)

 - Dr. Matt Ruble (Department of Philosophy and Religion)